iamS3an/ATI_FGSM/README.md

 Run `norm_split_train_test.py`.

-File paths in the code reference the normalized dataset and its labels.
+First, it will create folders that will be used later in the program execution.

+The files to be splited are the ones that have just been normalized.

 This will generate `train.csv` and `test.csv` in the "origin" directory.